BENCHMARK REPORT · 2026

 Reliability Definition

-A memory entry is classified as "unreliable" if it receives omega_mem_final ≥ 31 (WARN threshold) on at least one preflight call.
+A memory entry is classified as "unreliable" if it scores in the WARN band or above on at least one preflight call.
 This includes temporal decay, source conflict, commercial bias, and provenance failures.

 Scoring Models